acionescu/event-bus/README.md

 - The whole bus configuration

-So by now, it's clear that we need an external, static configuration that offers a certain level of control.
+So by now, it's clear that we need an external, static configuration, that offers a certain level of control.
-The limitation of this is that it's static, and will remain the same for the whole operation of the application.
+The limitation is that it's static, and will remain the same for the whole operation of the application.

 We may want a dynamic mechanism as well, through which some components can alter the way in which an event is processed during runtime.

-In order to allow for this feature as well, we may structure an event like this :
+In order to allow for this feature, we may structure an event like this :

- * the main body which bears the main information and which is closed for modification after posting to the bus
+ * the main body, which bears the main information and which is closed for modification after posting to the bus
- * a header, that would hold the meta information which controls how an event should be treated by various components in a system
+ * a header, that would hold the meta information which controls how an event should be treated by various components in a system, and that can be altered by various listeners
- * the header may also be used to track the passing of an event through the system and its correlation with other events
+ * it may also be used to track the passing of an event through the system and its correlation with other events

  The header may consist of :